 A picture of Desi America slowly, but surely, filtered into view.
 Desis Rising Up and Moving (DRUM) has been organizing South Asian immigrants and workers in Queens (New York) for labour and civil rights, gender justice, and efforts against deportation and ICE.
 The New York Taxi Workers Alliance of 21,000 cab drivers, many of them immigrants of South Asian origin, and taxicab drivers’ unions in other cities similarly rely on participation from working class South Asians.
 Muslims for Social Justice in North Carolina coalesced to organize black and immigrant communities for racial and social justice, and was part of the response network after the 2015 Chapel Hill shooting, which left three young Muslims dead.

-Bindu Poori, an artist and organizer with Chicago Desi Youth Rising (CDYR), grew up in India and came to the United States to study.
+Bindu Poroori, an artist and organizer with Chicago Desi Youth Rising (CDYR), grew up in India and came to the United States to study.
 While always imbued with a sense of civic service, she found CDYR to be a home where she could organize with other desis.

-“We’re involved in year-round mobilization efforts,” Poori said.
+“We’re involved in year-round mobilization efforts,” Poroori said.
 “So we work with young people [who train at our annual conference] and allied organizations across the city to be a voice for the progressive South Asian community in the Chicago area, and to lend our bodies and energy to the causes we know are most important for our collective liberation.”

 CDYR supports and sponsors No Cop Academy, and many of its individual members remain active in efforts against police violence, gentrification, and a gang database which profiles black and brown people in the city.
 But its strength remains in training young people in the local desi community, and exposing them to an organized network of anti-racist activists.

-“We’re interested in building with our cohorts, what it might be like for CDYR to be on the frontlines for deportation defense, providing translation services for undocumented immigrants who are South Asian and need assistance,” said Poori.
+“We’re interested in building with our cohorts, what it might be like for CDYR to be on the frontlines for deportation defense, providing translation services for undocumented immigrants who are South Asian and need assistance,” said Poroori.
 “We’re organizing these young people and equipping them with the skills to go back and organize within their high school and college communities.”

 Manzoor Cheema, a veterinarian and founding member of Muslims for Social Justice, first tasted activism in socialist circles challenging Nestlé in Pakistan.
 When he immigrated to America, the invasion of Iraq and increasing racism against Muslims pushed him to get involved.
 Today, he works with Project South to protect Muslim communities from FBI surveillance and empower black and immigrant workers.